 Hey there.
 Dan Palmer here, founder, curator, and chief content creator / trouble maker for Making Permaculture Stronger.

-In short, this project is alive – it is a thing, and it turns out that I’m still enjoying it enough to have the energy and to find the time to keep it going into the foreseeable future (and quite possibly beyond).
+So the project is alive, and it turns out that I’m still enjoying it enough to have the energy and to find the time to keep it going into the foreseeable future.

 I have, however, after three years of talking myself out of it and telling myself no-one would be interested anyway, finally decided to at least open up a channel where folk have the option to support this project financially if they really would like to.